T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Result: row
 '''''''''''

-A few functionalities needs more than a returned string, instead separate columns are necessary.
+A few functions needs more than a returned string, instead separate columns are necessary.
 To indicate an array result, specify those with an '!': ::

    {{!SELECT ...}}